ChaosTheChaotic/Adiman/PLUGINS.md

 Adding buttons has 4 parameters:
 - Name which is a string and the label on the button
 - Icon which is a string that corresponds to an icon in a set
-- Location which is an optional string that tells the frontend where to put the button
+- Location which is an optional string that tells the frontend where to put the button, there are set options as
+    - drawer to have it put on the escape menu in the song selection screen
+    - songopts to have it put in the popup menu for song options in the music player screen
+    - selectplaylist to have it put in the popup menu for selecting a playlist in the song selection screen
+    - settings to have it added to a new settings area in settings
 - The callback which is a string that starts with either
     - rf_ for a rust function
     - scr_ for a screen
     - pop_ for a popup

-## Other notes
-- Adding popups is not completed
-- Adding screens is not completed
-- Buttons calling popups or screens are not completed
+- On screens and popups, the labels appear first then the buttons